kogna/groovyn/Groovyn/Memory/Work-Log/2025‐10‐13-First-Autonomous-Mission.md

 ## Key Learnings

-* GitHub Wiki uses special URL encoding for page titles
+* The prior Wiki used special URL encoding for page titles (historical note)
 * Content can be copied from repository markdown files
-* Wiki navigation updates automatically when new pages are created
+* Navigation updated automatically when new pages were created (historical note)
 * Structured workflows enable complex multi-page operations

 ## Next Steps